 - On gas grill

 Put the peppers on a broiler pan and broil about 3-inches from the flame.
-Turn often using a pair of tongs; try to char the entire pepper.
+Turn often using a pair of metal tongs; try to char the entire pepper.
 This method is a bit of a pain because you have to keep pulling out the broiler pan to turn the peppers, but it does the job.

 Place peppers on your stove’s burner grate and cook directly over the flame.
-Turn the peppers often using a pair of tongs; try to char the entire pepper.
+Turn the peppers often using a pair of metal tongs; try to char the entire pepper.

 Place the peppers on your grill’s grate and cook directly over the flame.
-Turn often using a pair of tongs; try to char the entire pepper.
+Turn often using a pair of metal tongs; try to char the entire pepper.

 How to Steam Roasted Peppers